top of page

 Entrance fee for the Museum of Arms: 20 dh

-If you love woodwork (like I do), this Fes museum should be high on your list and the inclusion of captions in Arabic, French and English makes it an informative experience for a wide range of people.
+If you love woodwork (like I do), this museum should be high on your list of things to do in Fes.
+The inclusion of captions in Arabic, French and English makes it an informative experience for various language groups.
 After your visit, you can grab a drink at the rooftop cafe, which offers wonderful views over the medina.

 Opening hours of the Nejjarine Museum of Wooden Arts & Crafts: 10 am to 5 pm